slatedocs/slate/source/includes/markdown/_13-platform-ui.html.md

 <hr class="full-line">

-# App Components QA
+# App Components Guidelines

 <span class="beta-indicator">BETA</span> - For access, please see [App Components Beta](/docs/app-components-beta)

 Apps built on App Components are manually reviewed before they are accessible within Asana.
-To ensure a smooth review process and user experience, there are a number of QA checklist items you can follow.
+To ensure a smooth review process and user experience, here are some guidelines you can follow.

 When submitting an [app definition](/docs/app-components-definition), you should: